-Interested in doing a PhD in experimental quantum computing at an internationally renowned research destination?
-Come to Sydney and join the brand new circuit QED lab led by A/Prof Nathan Langford to do experimental quantum computing research at the University of Technology Sydney.
+Interested in doing a PhD in experimental quantum computing?
+Come to Sydney and join the circuit QED lab led by A/Prof Nathan Langford to do experimental quantum computing research at the University of Technology Sydney.
 Full scholarships on offer for international & domestic students (including generous tax-free stipends and tuition fees) through the Sydney Quantum Academy.
 Final applications due to the Sydney Quantum Academy by Monday October 2!!

 Seeking a Postdoctoral Research Fellow to join the large and multi-faceted theory group in the Centre for Quantum Dynamics.
 The primary focus of this role is theoretical research in the project “Heisenberg-limited lasers: building the revolution”.
 This is a 4-year Discovery Project funded by the Australian Research Council held by me (Prof. Howard Wiseman) and Assoc.
 Prof. Berry (Macquarie University).
 The project aims to design and build a revolutionary new type of laser based on a 2020 Nature Physics paper by the two Chief Investigators.

 Submitted by gcatelani on Mon, 22/03/2021 - 09:04.

 The Quantum Physics group directed by Prof. Luigi Amico at the Quantum Research Center, Technology Innovation Institute recently established in Abu Dhabi (UAE), is seeking to fill a postdoctoral position.
 Theoretical research will be conducted in collaboration with Dr. Gianluigi Catelani (JARA Institute for Quantum Information, Jülich Research Center, Germany).